Neta S

-The Neta S is a battery-powered mid-size sedan produced by the Chinese electric car company Hozon Auto under the Neta (Nezha) brand, a Chinese all-electric car marque, manufactured by the Zhejiang Hezhong New Energy Automobile Company.
+The Neta S is a battery electric mid-size sedan produced by the Chinese electric car manufacturer Hozon Auto under the Neta (Nezha) brand.

-History
+Concept car

-Hozon Auto launched the Neta S during the 2021 Shanghai Auto Show in April 2021.
+The Hozon Auto launched the Neta S during the 2021 Shanghai Auto Show in April 2021.
 Originally previewed by the Neta Eureka 03 Concept, the Neta S received a restyled front end compared to the concept car.
 In concept form, the Eureka 03 is able to accelerate from 0 to 100 km/h in four seconds and has a range of 800 km on the NEDC cycle.
 According to the company, the Eureka 03 also has a Level 4 autonomous driving system.

+Production model

+The Neta S was officially revealed on 20 April 2022 in production form.
-According to Hozon Auto, the Neta S is equipped with 3 lidars, 5 automotive millimeter-wave radars, and 6 cameras and has a range of 800 km with the base model and 1100 km for the top of the trim model.

-Electronics for the Neta S are co-developed with Huawei.
+According to Hozon Auto, the Neta S is equipped with three lidars, five automotive millimeter-wave radars and six cameras.
+It has a range of 800 km with the base model and 1100 km for the top of the trim model.
+Electronics for the Neta S are codeveloped with Huawei.

+The Hunting Edition station wagon model was revealed on 8 August 2024.
+It adopts a shooting brake design according to Neta and has a boot space of 593 L that expands to 1,295 L when the 40:20:40 rear seats are folded down.

 Foreign markets

-In December 2022 during the 39th Thailand International Motor Expo, Neta launched the Neta S for the Thailand market.
+During the 39th Thailand International Motor Expo in December 2022, Neta displayed the Neta S. The company plans to launch Neta S in the Thai market in the future.